PetrKryslUCSD/Targe2.jl/samples/gallery.md

 """, show = true);
 ```
 <img src=  "rectangle-uniform-hole.png" height=300>
-Note that the whole is made by referring to the boundary of the circle with a negative sign.
+Note that the hole is made by referring to the boundary of the circle with a negative sign.
 The boundary of a hole needs to be traversed clockwise.
-The circular curve is by convention positive when it is traversed in the counterclockwise direction, so in order to create a whole we need to list it with a negative sign (`-5`).
+The circular curve is by convention positive when it is traversed in the counterclockwise direction, so in order to create a hole we need to list it with a negative sign (`-5`).

 Now we will fill the hole with a second subregion.
 ```